 Yawa means Journey in Boon wurrung language.
-Yawa presents the journey of Indigenous men and women in the Victorian criminal justice system exploring, expressing and sharing culture through art.
-Yawa shares artworks from 22 men and women participating in The Torch’s Statewide Indigenous Art in Prison and Community program representing artists both in prison and
+Yawa presents the journey of Indigenous men and women in the Victoria’s criminal justice system exploring, expressing and sharing culture through art.
+Yawa is on display at the City Library in Melbourne.
+Yawa is presented as part of Melbourne’s YIRRAMBOI festival the premier First Peoples festival celebrating the

 ‘Byamee is responsible for all things related to my Country; he is the creator of our fish traps and gave life to the rivers and to all the seeds of life.’
 Ralph Rogers, Baranbinja Baranbinja artist Ralph Rogers, explores his cultural and ancestral connections to Brewarrina and the history of acqua culture associated with the